The Bioscope Man: Reception

 Brinda Bose wrote in India Today, "journalist and novelist Indrajit Hazra's The Bioscope Man sneaks us adroitly past the cameras of the silent film industry and exposes with a wacky and trenchant black humour the bathos, the pathos and the incredible magic of the moving image in the heart of Bengali-land about a hundred years ago.
 There is no denying that Hazra's third novel is as much a paean to Calcutta as it is to cinema, but refreshingly, it is never sentimental, crisscrossed as it is continually by an incisive, rigorous irony of vision and verbal play that serves to remind us that the city, somewhat like the pictures that it throws up on celluloid, is at least partially what we make of it—or make up about it."

 Madhu Jain of the Hindustan Times wrote, "While the author has woven many themes into the novel - a critique of Orientalism, a portrait of the Bengali bhadralok in Victorian India, self-deception, the birth and infancy of silent movies - it is the marvellously drawn portrait of the actor whose rapid rise and fall marks him.
 The actor's reflections upon his life and work are riveting."

 The Book Review magazine praised Hazra's craft of telling a powerful story and his use of English language in a creative and artistic manner in its review of The Bioscope Man.
 "The Bioscope Man is the longest and most ambitious of his three books," the magazine wrote, "but Hazra does not disappoint.
 Far from it.
 In fact, he proves without a doubt that this country can produce English writers in whose hands the language is a hundred-eyed beast, shimmering with myriad coloured scales, tamed and trained to turn reading into a fast moving motion of coherently flowing images....Hazra should be read for his prose alone.
 But he also knows how to tell a meaty story with deft techniques...
 The Bioscope Man is a ragingly powerful story."

 The French translation of the novel was reviewed on the La PAL D'Heclea literary blog.
 The blog said, "Moi qui aime, par moments, sortir de ma zone de confort (comprendre les romans policiers, les thrillers et de temps en temps de la fantasy), on peut dire que j'ai été on ne peut plus gâtée!
 Pour commencer, j'ai adoré l'écriture, magnifique (bon j'ai lu une traduction, mais je pense que le fond est tout de même là), j'ai relu certaines phrases plusieurs fois, pas parce que je ne comprenais pas mais juste pour le plaisir... et il est rare que je m'arrête dans ma lecture pour me dire "Wahouh c'est super bien dit"..."

-Preceded By
+Previous works

 Before publishing The Bioscope Man, Indrajit Hazra also published The Burnt Forehead of Max Saul (Ravi Dayal Publisher, 2000) and The Garden of Earthly Delights (India Ink, 2003).
 Both of these novels were also translated into French.